 Local government and authorities possess traditional roles of securing a stable business and service delivery environment at the community level.
 Despite the aforesaid roles, the actual contribution to local economic development and service delivery remains inconclusive in Tanzania (Rugeiyamu et al., 2021).
-Targeting strategies or approaches to planning described as decision making about ‘who to target’ and ‘why’, as well as mechanisms to screen potential beneficiaries and identify those who are eligible (Sabates-Wheeler, Hurrell & Devereux, 2014; Slater & Farrington, 2009).
-Through geographical or area targeted strategies the governing bodies and development actors localize global and national development strategies.
+Targeting strategies or approaches to planning are described as decision-making about ‘who to target’ and ‘why’, as well as mechanisms to screen potential beneficiaries and identify those who are eligible (Sabates-Wheeler, Hurrell & Devereux, 2014; Slater & Farrington, 2009).
+Through geographical or area-targeted strategies, the governing bodies and development actors localise global and national development strategies.
 In practice, geographic targeting typically constitutes one of the first levels of targeting of any intervention (Garcia & Moore, 2012).

-Geographic targeting strategies in different literatures have been synonymously as Area Based Development strategies (Santini et. al., 2012; Atkinson and Zimmermann, 2018), neighborhood planning (Grander et. al., 2022), Area-based initiatives (ABIs) (UNDP 2025; Atkinson and Zimmermann, 2018), and integrated area development planning (Cameron et.al, 2004).
-Since the focus of the current article dwells on Area Based Developments (ABDs), the identified concepts will be held relevant and will be applied interchangeably as long as the prescription is geographical target oriented.
+Geographic targeting strategies in different literatures have been synonymously as Area Based Development strategies (Santini et. al., 2012; Atkinson and Zimmermann, 2018), neighbourhood planning (Grander et. al., 2022), Area-based initiatives (ABIs) (UNDP 2025; Atkinson and Zimmermann, 2018), and integrated area development planning (Cameron et.al, 2004).
+Since the focus of the current article dwells on Area Based Developments (ABDs), the identified concepts will be held relevant and will be applied interchangeably as long as the prescription is geographical target-oriented.

-ABDs on its conception it’s not a new concept.
+ABDs, in its conception, it’s not a new concept.
 According to UNDP (2025), UNDP first embraced this approach in the late 1980s in Central America and was widely applied throughout the 1990s, often in post-conflict contexts.
 Area-based initiatives (ABIs) emerged in the 1980s and 1990s as a new policy tool in the context of urban regeneration in various European countries (Atkinson and Zimmermann, 2018).
 ABIs set out to improve livability and living conditions in disadvantaged urban neighbourhoods by making use of extensive citizen participation.
 Citizen involvement has been a key component in achieving these goals, typically consisting of authorities consulting with the local population when implementing their measures (Hovik et al., 2024; Grander et al., 2022).
 However, it is difficult to say exactly when ABIs first emerged as policy instruments, as there were initiatives that could be classified as ABIs in the UK in the 1960s and in France in the 1980s (Atkinson and Zimmermann, 2018).
 Mingione (1996) highlighted that the wider application of ABIs across Europe was the result of a new discourse on urban poverty associated with the growing recognition of a new form of urban social exclusion during the 1990s.
-Atkinson and Zimmermann (2018) identified key characteristics of ABDs which are;
+Atkinson and Zimmermann (2018) identified key characteristics of ABDs, which are;

 Partnership and co-governance between public and private social service providers and departments of local government.